Maduro wins as rivals call for new Venezuela elections - Journal du Cameroun

 “Your vote decides: ballots or bullets, motherland or colony, peace or violence, independence or subordination,” said the 55-year-old former bus driver and union leader.

-As the polls opened, US Secretary of State Mike Pompeo denounced the election as a “sham”.
+As the polls opened, US Secretary of State Mike Pompeo denounced the “sham” election.

 Small queues of voters, mostly Maduro supporters, formed at some polling stations, but others appeared half empty, AFP correspondents reported from several cities.